ryo-zen/zeicoin/README.md

 - **Development**: Testing multi-node synchronization and P2P networking

 ### Not Production Ready

-> **TestNet Only!**
+> [!CAUTION]
-> This cryptocurrency is currently in testnet phase and not ready for mainnet production use.
+> **TestNet Only!** This cryptocurrency is currently in testnet phase and not ready for mainnet production use.
 The network has only been tested with 3-node consensus configurations.

 ### Key Features